montymi/blog/README.md

 <!-- LICENSE -->
 ## License

-*Documentation must include a license section in which the type of license and a link or reference to the full license in the repository is given.*

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>